Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Compass Financial Group, Inc.

 Taking the No. 1 spot on our list of South Dakota's top financial advisory firms is Compass Financial Group (CFG).
 This firm, which is based in Sioux Falls, is the largest on our list in terms of assets under management (AUM) and number of clients.
 CFG's client base is primarily composed of individuals without a high net worth.
-It also works with high-net-worth individuals and a handful of corporations and businesses.
+It also works with high-net-worth individuals and some corporations and businesses.

 While advisors at Compass, which doesn't have a set account minimum, won't earn commissions from selling securities to clients, some advisors are registered insurance agents and could earn commissions selling insurance.
 This potential conflict of interest makes the firm fee-based.
 However, it is still a registered fiduciary, making it legally obligated to act in the best interests of clients at all times.